Sky Castle: Inciting murder accusation and leaks

 The drama ignited a controversy for allegedly "inciting" the murder of psychiatrist Lim Se-won, as it aired a scene in which a patient chases after a doctor with a knife in his hand due to a grievance over his operation results.

 Following the broadcast of episode 14 on January 5, several Korean netizens on online communities came up with their own theories about what would happen in the next episode.
 One netizen's theory was supported by what appeared to be a photo of the drama's cue sheet, and another theory was formed based on the character description in a recruitment notice for a new role in the drama.
 When episode 15 aired on January 11, these theories proved to be true, making viewers question if the story was leaked.

 On January 12, the producers explained that "The story was not leaked.
 Our viewers came up with many theories.
 They happened to be correct by chance, which must be why people think they are spoilers."

 On January 16, controversy rose again after a netizen uploaded photos of parts of the scripts for episode 17 and 18.
 The fact that the name "Cha Ki-joon" was left on the script drew much attention, and the photos began to spread on online communities.
 After an investigation into the rumors, the producers confirmed that the scripts for episodes 17 and 18 (to be aired on January 18 and 19) had been leaked.

 The production team was accused of plagiarizing the song "We All Lie" from American musician Bea Miller's song "To the Grave" featuring Mike Stud.
 However, JTBC denied the accusations.

-Ratings
+Big data reception

+In the fourth week of January, SKY Castle secured the number one spot for seven consecutive weeks in the Good Data Corporation's Top 10 Drama TV buzzworthiness.
+Despite its Friday cancellations, the show achieved a record nine consecutive weeks of increasing topicality since its debut.
+Four cast members also landed in the Top 10 Drama TV Performer Buzzworthiness: Kim Hye-yoon (third), Kim Seo-hyung (fourth), Yeom Jeong-ah (fifth), and Kim Bo-ra (eighth).
+Additionally, the series set a new record with 16 cast members in the Top 50.

+Viewership

-Sky Castle is currently the second-highest-rated Korean drama in cable television history.
-It was an unexpected commercial hit, rising from 1% viewership ratings to double-digit viewership ratings percentage, as well as topping the Contents Power Index (CPI) rankings as well as the TV popularity ranking in Korea.
+Sky Castle is currently the fourth highest-rated Korean drama in cable television history.
+It was an unexpected commercial hit, rising from 1% viewership ratings to double-digit viewership ratings percentage, as well as topping the Contents Power Index (CPI) rankings and the TV popularity ranking in South Korea.
 Besides its popularity in South Korea, the series also gained immense popularity in China.